HomeCEU/docs-genesis/UseCase/RecordFailingExamAttempt.md

-# Record Completion UseCase
+# Record Failed Exam Attempt

-When a learner completes a course with a passing grade we need to record that in our system
+When a learner failes the exam in a SCORM course we should record that failed attempt.

 ## Actors
 1. learner